What Are Mobile Forms And How Are They Different From The Web Forms?

 See below for more information on filling out mobile forms

-All mobile forms software packages will have a way to deliver information collected via mobile forms back to you.
+All mobile forms software packages will allow you to access data collected via mobile forms.
 Some mobile forms applications will only send you an e-mail, but as a rule collected data will be

 See below for more information on mobile forms data access

-Here are just some of the ways mobile forms data collection can make your life easier and your business more efficient:
+Here are just some of the ways mobile forms software can make your life easier and your business more efficient:

-Mobile forms have capabilities that neither paper forms, nor spreadsheets have.
-Some of these capabilities are not available in the online forms either:
+Mobile forms have capabilities that neither paper forms, nor pdf forms or spreadsheets have.
+Some of these capabilities are not available in the web forms either.

-so an employee only fills out data related to his own work/observations.
+so an employee only fills out information related to his / her own work / observations.

-- Automatic data validation based on the data type and required fields.
+- Mobile forms include automatic data validation based on the data type and required fields.
 Data validation and less manual entries help reduce errors and save a lot of employee-hours.

 - A person can use a smartphone to take photos and include them as a part of a form.
 This is much faster and more accurate than taking photos with a digital camera,